Tharunkoneti18/TharunTez/README.md

 # TharunTez
-this is my first Git Repositary
+This is my first Git Repositary